Dennis Eckersley

 Dennis Lee Eckersley (born October 3, 1954), nicknamed "Eck", is an American former professional baseball pitcher and color commentator.
 Between 1975 and 1998, he pitched in Major League Baseball (MLB) for the Cleveland Indians, Boston Red Sox, Chicago Cubs, Oakland Athletics, and St. Louis Cardinals.
 Eckersley had success as a starter, but gained his greatest fame as a closer, becoming the first of two pitchers in major league history to have both a 20-win season and a 50-save season in a career.

-Eckersley was elected to the Baseball Hall of Fame in 2004, his first year of eligibility.
+Eckersley was elected to the Baseball Hall of Fame in 2004 in his first year of eligibility.
 He previously worked with NESN as a part-time color commentator for Red Sox broadcasts, and has also worked for Turner Sports as a game analyst for their Sunday MLB Games and MLB postseason coverage on TBS.
 He retired from NESN in 2022.

 Early life

 Eckersley grew up in Fremont, California, rooting for both the San Francisco Giants and the Oakland Athletics of Major League Baseball (MLB).
 Two of his boyhood heroes were the Giants' Willie Mays and Juan Marichal, and he later adopted Marichal's high leg kick pitching delivery.

-Eckersley attended Washington High School in Fremont, California.
+Eckersley attended Washington High School in Fremont.
 He played for the football team as a quarterback until his senior year, when he gave up football to protect his throwing arm from injury.
 He won 29 games as a pitcher at Washington, throwing a 90 mph fastball and a screwball.

 Baseball career

 Cleveland Indians (1975–1977)

 The Cleveland Indians selected Eckersley in the third round of the 1972 MLB draft; he was disappointed that he was not drafted by the Giants.
 He made his major league debut on April 12, 1975.
-He was the American League Rookie Pitcher of the Year in 1975, compiling a 13–7 win–loss record and 2.60 earned run average (ERA).
+He was The Sporting News American League Rookie Pitcher of the Year in 1975, compiling a 13–7 win–loss record and 2.60 earned run average (ERA).
 His unstyled long hair, moustache, and live fastball made him an instant and identifiable fan favorite.
 Eckersley pitched reliably over three seasons with the Indians.

 On May 30, 1977, Eckersley threw a no-hitter against the California Angels at Cleveland Stadium.
 He struck out 12 batters and only allowed two to reach base, Tony Solaita on a walk in the first inning and Bobby Bonds on a third strike that was a wild pitch.
 He earned his first All-Star Game selection that year and finished the season with a 14–13 win–loss record.